Comprehensive Anti-Apartheid Act

 The Comprehensive Anti-Apartheid Act of 1986 was a law enacted by the United States Congress.
 The law imposed sanctions against South Africa and stated five preconditions for lifting the sanctions that would essentially end the system of apartheid, which the latter was under at the time.
 Most of the sanctions were repealed in July 1991, after South Africa took steps towards meeting the preconditions of the act, with the final vestiges of the act being repealed in November 1993.

 Legislative history

 Initial introduction in 1972

 Sponsored by Senator William Roth, the CAAA was the first United States anti-apartheid legislation.
-The act was initiated by Congressman Ronald V. Dellums in reaction to the plight of blacks in South Africa and demanded the end of apartheid.
+The act was initiated by Congressman Ron Dellums in reaction to the plight of Black South Africans and demanded the end of apartheid.
 The legislation aimed to ban all new U.S. trade and investment in South Africa and would be a catalyst for similar sanctions in Europe and Japan.
 Direct air links were also banned, including South African Airways flights to U.S. airports.
 The act also required various U.S. departments and agencies to suppress funds and assistance to the then pro-apartheid government.